jason-ash/jtash/src/posts/20170929-riddler-numismatics.md

 ---

 If a puzzle involves flipping coins, then it is typically a good candidate for "solution by simulation".
 This problem, from the weekly
-<a href="https://fivethirtyeight.com/features/rock-paper-scissors-double-scissors/" target="_blank">fivethirtyeight riddler classic</a> was fun because it involved equal parts probability theory and computation.
+<a href="https://fivethirtyeight.com/features/rock-paper-scissors-double-scissors/">fivethirtyeight riddler classic</a> was fun because it involved equal parts probability theory and computation.

 > On the table in front of you are two coins.
 They look and feel identical, but you know one of them has been doctored.
 The fair coin comes up heads half the time while the doctored coin comes up heads 60 percent of the time.
 How many flips — you must flip both coins at once, one with each hand — would you need to give yourself a 95 percent chance of correctly identifying the doctored coin?